Local Development with AI Tools local-development-with-ai-tools

 AGENTS.md agentsmd

-AGENTS.md exists at the project root the ensure-agents-md skill no longer runs.
+AGENTS.md exists at the project root, the ensure-agents-md skill no longer runs.
 Edit the file directly if your project structure changes.Agent Skills agent-skills

 Skills are instruction sets that encode multi-step development workflows.
 When invoked, the AI follows the skill’s procedure rather than relying solely on general knowledge, producing consistent, convention-compliant results.

 Choose the method that matches your AI coding tool.
 Installing skills once makes them available for all projects on that machine.
+See the Set up AEM Agent Skills tutorial for a concrete walkthrough.

 Claude Code claude-code